The Adelaide Edwards Park RAT Collection Point is open 9.00 am to 8.00 pm, 7 days.

 Accessing rapid antigen tests

-If you are a close contact, you can access a kit of two free rapid antigen tests from RAT Collection Points across the state.
+If you are a close contact with no COVID-19 symptoms, you can access free rapid antigen tests from RAT Collection Points across the state.
 You must register before collecting your kits from the RAT Collection Point.

 If you are not a close contact, rapid antigen tests are sold commercially in supermarkets and pharmacies.